vva2/lfind/README.md

 - **Internationalization (i18n)**: Add support for different languages and localization.

 Contributions and suggestions for these or other enhancements are welcome!
 Please feel free to open an issue or submit a pull request to discuss and collaborate on the future development of `lfind`.

+## Acknoledgements

+* Used ChatGPT for README and to solve some issues in the code.

 ## Contributors